getoutreach/active_model_serializers-cancan/README.md

 #### RESTful Alias

-If `:restful` is passed as an ability it will expand to the 7 default RESTful actions: `:index, :show, :new, :create, :edit, :update, :delete`
+If `:restful` is passed as an ability it will expand to the 7 default RESTful actions: `:index, :show, :new, :create, :edit, :update, :destroy`

 #### Overriding an Ability